dlarv/element-translator/README.md

     - This is done by setting the 2 previous and 2 next bits to 0, aka clearing the adjacent bits.
     - If $W = 001, the next window is skipped.
 - If $W has 0 true values it is skipped.
+- If $W has 2 true values and the previous $WINDOW had 2 true values and $W != ??1, claim the first letter.

 E.G.
 $W0 satisfies this condition, so the 't' and 'h' chars are claimed.
 This means 'h' and 'he' are no longer valid.